3 Ways to Get the Home Medical Equipment that Aging Adults Need

 • Has a condition, disease, or injury that requires a specific type of wheelchair in the home

-• Can manually operate the wheelchair themselves or has a caregiver who can help at all times
+• Can manually operate the wheelchair themselves or have a caregiver who can help at all times

-The ability to get a doctor’s order also covers other condition-specific durable medical equipment like a hospital bed, CPAP machine, patient lift, walker, cane, oxygen concentrator, blood sugar monitor, and more.
+The ability to obtain a doctor’s order also covers other condition-specific durable medical equipment, such as a hospital bed, CPAP machine, patient lift, walker, cane, oxygen concentrator, blood sugar monitor, and more.

-Medicare covers the cost of some equipment completely and other types they may cover partially.
-Find out which types of durable medical equipment are covered by Medicare Part B here.
+Medicare covers the cost of some equipment completely, and for others, it may cover only partially.
+Find out which kinds of durable medical equipment are covered by Medicare Part B here.

-If only part of the cost is covered, your older adult would need to make monthly co-payments, either in a rent-based or lease-to-own model – meaning they’d pay a certain amount over 12 months and then they’d officially own the equipment.
+If only part of the cost is covered, your older adult would need to make monthly co-payments, either in a rent-based or lease-to-own model—meaning they’d pay a set amount over 12 months and then officially own the equipment.

 2. Find a local lending program

-Some local nonprofit organizations may have programs where people can borrow medical equipment and assistive devices for free.
+Some local nonprofit organizations may offer programs that allow people to borrow medical equipment and assistive devices at no cost.

-These programs typically rely on donations of medical equipment from people who no longer need them.
-The items are cleaned, repaired, and then lent out to people in need.
+These programs typically rely on donations of medical equipment from people who no longer need it.
+The items are cleaned and repaired, then lent to people in need.

 Check with the county’s Area Agency on Aging, local senior resource centers, or religious organizations to see if they have medical equipment lending programs.